 Or savory recipes:

-- Place as many peanuts as your food processor can handle in the machine.
-Add some salt if desired.
+- Process: Place as many peanuts in the food processor as it can handle.
+Add some salt if desired, a good pinch.
 Process until smooth and creamy, scraping down the walls of the machine a few times in between.

 - Time: A Thermomix needs 4-5 minutes for the job, but this time will vary from one food processor to another.
 The machine also gets quite hot during this time, but that doesn't matter, it is normal, and my machine can handle it.
 If you think that your food processor gets too hot, stop and let it cool down slightly before continuing.